bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-This is a variation of an example from a previous section.
-This time, when the &lt;input type=&quot;checkbox&quot;&gt; elements have been checked, in order to give the parent &lt;li&gt; a background color, a border, and to change the text color, we use a CSS class named &quot;checked&quot;:
+<p>This is a variation of an example from a previous section.
+This time,
+when the &lt;input type=&quot;checkbox&quot;&gt; elements have been checked, in order to give the parent &lt;li&gt; a background color, a border, and to change the text color, we use a CSS class named &quot;checked&quot;:</p>

 <h5>CSS code:</h5>